minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### To whitelist an IP, NLB is useful.
 To whitelist a DNS or URL, ALB can be used.

 #### To transition objects of certain group to S3, a prefix can be used.

+#### Both AWS Snowball Edge Storage Optimized and AWS Snowball Edge Compute Optimized offer the storage clustering feature.

+#### Amazon EC2 user data cannot be used to install the app.

+#### AWS DMS enables you to seamlessly migrate data from supported sources to relational databases, data warehouses, streaming platforms, and other data stores in AWS cloud.
+It allows to stream the existing data files as well as any ongoing file updates from Amazon S3 to Amazon Kinesis Data Streams.

+#### Amazon DynamoDB Streams will contain a stream of all the changes that happen to an Amazon DynamoDB table.
+It can be chained with an AWS Lambda function that will be triggered to react to these changes, one of which is the developer's milestone.

+#### The company wants a dedicated private connection between the on-premise data center and AWS.
+In case of failures though, the company needs to guarantee uptime and is willing to use the public internet for an encrypted connection.

+Use AWS Direct Connect connection as a primary connection and AWS Site-to-Site VPN as a backup connection.

+#### IAM database authentication works with MySQL and PostgreSQL.
+With this authentication method, you don't need to use a password when you connect to a database instance.
+Instead, you use an authentication token.

+#### The bucket policies are for managing permissions for users in their own AWS account and users in other AWS accounts.

+#### The user policies are for managing permissions for users in their own AWS account and NOT for users in other AWS accounts.

+#### AWS Secrets Manager enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle

+#### The database uses AWS Key Management Service (AWS KMS) for encrypting data at rest.
+SSL is used for data in transit.

+#### If you intend to reuse code in more than one AWS Lambda function, you should consider creating an AWS Lambda Layer for the reusable code

+#### Since AWS Lambda functions can scale extremely quickly, it's a good idea to deploy a Amazon CloudWatch Alarm that notifies your team when function metrics such as ConcurrentExecutions or Invocations exceeds the expected threshold

+#### By default, AWS Lambda functions always operate from an AWS-owned VPC and hence have access to any public internet address or public AWS APIs.
+Once an AWS Lambda function is VPC-enabled, it will need a route through a Network Address Translation gateway (NAT gateway) in a public subnet to access public resources.

+#### A Lambda function should only be VPC-enabled when necessary to interact with a private resource or subnet.

+#### Amazon EBS

+SSD-backed volumes optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS.
+HDD-backed volumes optimized for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS.
+Provisioned IOPS SSD (io1) volumes are designed to meet the needs of I/O-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency.

+#### AWS Transit Gateway can be used to connect the Amazon VPCs to the on-premises networks.